 Install CA-signed certificates on each of your storage servers.

 A properly signed certificate prevents the web browser from prompting the user to accept the unsigned certificate.
 If you already installed CA-signed certificates on each storage server, verify that the storage server's hostname matches the name in the certificate.

 Follow one of these alternative solutions if you cannot sign your certificates.

 On your authority server, turn off Require SSL to access console, and connect over standard HTTP on port 4280.

 For web restores, the connection to the storage servers use the same protocol by which you're connected to the authority server, and connecting using HTTP doesn't use an SSL certificate.

-Sign in to the admin console on each of the storage server
+Sign in to the administration console on each storage server

 For a more secure option, connect to the administration console on each of your storage servers over HTTPS on port 4285, and accept the self-signed certificate.